 Conservators are trained professionals who focus on the care and restoration of objects that have cultural or historical value.
 Such objects may include paintings and sculptures, fine prints, textiles, books, photographs, archival records and paper, and archeological artifacts.
 These artifacts are considered valuable sources of information for study and research, specifically in their original form.

 Computers and computer networks have changed the way in which people work, play, do business, run organizations and countries, and interact with one another on a personal level.
 The workplace of the early twentieth century was full of paper, pens, and typewriters.
 The office of the early twenty-first century is a place of glowing monitor screens, keyboards, mice, scanners, digital cameras, printers, and speech recognition equipment.
+The office is no longer isolated; it is linked by computer networks to others like it around the world.

 Educational computer software inherited from television the hope for revolutionizing educational practice.
 In addition to the audiovisual qualities found in educational television, computers offered learners interactivity, immediacy of feedback about responses, and control over learning experiences.
 Academic subjects such as mathematics, science, history, and reading could be taught to children in an efficient manner.
 Nonetheless, not all computer applications are alike in the educational opportunities that they afford children.